samdoidge/samdoidge.com/_posts/2014-12-17-why-use-sass.md

 ![no-margin](/assets/sass.png)

+Admittedly Sass has been out for years now, but I did'nt feel an urgent need to write about, until now.
 On small projects CSS can seem fine.
 On large projects they can quickly become difficult to maintain.
 Want to change a colour used throughout your site?
 At best it's a mass search and replace, at worst you are browsing each style declaration, check where it is used and then changing the HEX value.